Starfall-Gaming/starwarsrp/README.md

-# Starfall Gaming Schema
+# ImperialRP Schema

-This gamemode is a helix schema meant to be used for generic StarWarsRP by Starfall Gaming.
+This gamemode is a helix schema meant to be used for ImperialRP by Starfall Gaming.

 # How to edit